 A. Radon testing is sometimes required for real estate sales, or for leasing to the government.
-Or often requested in buildings or regions with high previous readings, such as in Oregon around Portland and up the Willamette river to Salem, or in Washington mainly around Spokane or somewhat around Steilacoom/Lakewood, or along the Cascade foothills.
+Or often requested in buildings or regions with high previous readings, such as in Oregon around Portland and up the Willamette River Valley and past Salem, or in NE Washington mainly around Spokane, or somewhat around Steilacoom/Lakewood/Gravelly Lake, or along the Cascade foothills.

 Q. What is radon?

 A. Radon is an odorless radioactive gas that can travel and enter building air.
 It comes from the radioactive decay of uranium in rocks and soils.

 A. Radon can cause lung cancer.
 Radon can move because it is the first gas in the decay chain, and not chemically reactive.

 Radon decays radioactively to form charged decay products which can attach to dust particles that we inhale, and can get trapped in our lungs.
 Radiation from further decay damages lung tissue.